Matilda Aku Alomatu: Early life and education

-In 2023 she was the Deputy Head of Mission at Ghana's Italian Embassy in Rome.
+In 2023, she was the deputy head of mission at Ghana's Italian embassy in Rome.

-In November 2024 President Akufo-Addo created five new Ghanian ambassadors including Regina Appiah-Sam to Spain and Vivian Kafui Akua Asempapa to Senegal.
+In November 2024, President Akufo-Addo created five new Ghanaian ambassadors, including Regina Appiah Sam to Spain and Vivian Kafui Akua Asempapa to Senegal.
 She was appointed to be the ambassador to Austria.
 Alomatu had served earlier in her career as a diplomat in Vienna and Geneva.
-She presented her credentials on 19 December 2024 to the United Nation's Ghada Waly in Vienna.
+She presented her credentials on 19 December 2024 to the United Nations' Ghada Waly in Vienna.